A Simple Worksheet Parameter Pattern for Power Query

 How cool would it be to call a value from an Excel Worksheet from within a Power Query using a simple variable definition?

-me@jaykilleen.com wrote this over 4 years ago and it was last updated over 3 years ago.
+me@jaykilleen.com wrote this almost 5 years ago and it was last updated over 3 years ago.

 ← Back to the Posts